GLOBBIMUS/recipe-finder/README.md

 * [react-reveal](https://www.npmjs.com/package/react-reveal)
 * [react-typist-updated](https://www.npmjs.com/package/react-typist-updated)

+## Things to improve on
+* Improve the styling in the [Recipe](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/Recipe.js) component.
+Make sure that **Instructions** section is more readable.
+* Refactor [Recipe](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/Recipe.js) and [RecipePage](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/RecipePage.js) components.
+The are parts that can be turned into their own function components.

 ## Future Work

-*  Add a new component that would let users  search the meal or cocktail by category.
+* Add a new feature that would let users  search the meal or cocktail by category.
-* Improve the styling in the [Recipe.js](https://github.com/GLOBBIMUS/recipe-finder/blob/master/src/components/contentComponents/Recipe.js) component.
-Make sure that **Instructions** section is more readable.